Beautiful Attractions in Athens

 This article focuses on the best attractions in Athens.
-Athens, the capital of Greece, is the cradle of Western civilization and the birthplace of democracy in the world.
+Athens, the capital of Greece, is the cradle of Western civilization and the birthplace of democracy worldwide.
 This ancient city dates back to more than 3,000 years ago.
-The attractions Athens has to offer, mainly include its monuments and ancient ruins.
+The attractions Athens has to offer include its monuments and ancient ruins.
 In comparison to the rural islands of Greece, Athens shows a sense of congestion.
-However, it compensates this bustle with its stunning cultural attractions.
+However, it compensates for this bustle with its stunning cultural attractions.

 The Parthenon is a symbol of the glory of ancient Greece and the most prominent building on the Acropolis.
 It is also the most famous one of many attractions in Athens.
 The Parthenon, meaning the home of the Virgin, was an offering to Athena, the goddess of power and prestige in the city.
 This structure is the largest Doric temple in Greece.

 The magnificent and quiet ancient archaeological site of Kerameikos is named after the potters who settled here around 3000 BC.
 In the sixth century BC, this place became a cemetery.
 Its marble tombstones are engraved with vivid images of familiar faces and scenes, evoking the atmosphere of ancient life.

 Byzantine And Christian Museum in Villa Ilissia Neighborhood

 You can find the Byzantine And Christian Museum in the Villa Ilissia residence.
 This building is a national archaeological museum and one of the major historical attractions in Athens.
 It dates back to 1848 and has several halls.
 Countless works of religious art can be seen in the museum halls, most of which are located in the basement.

 These works are arranged according to different times.
 In these halls, you can see the gradual change of ancient customs to Christian traditions and the flourishing of a unique Byzantine style.
 Also, tourists can observe delicate statues and murals in this museum.